processone/docs.ejabberd.im/content/admin/configuration.md

 **`redis_db: N`**:   Redis database number.
 The default is 0.

-**`redis_reconnect_timeout: N`**:   A number of seconds to wait before next connection attempt to the Redis server.
-	The default is 1 second.

 **`redis_connect_timeout: N`**:   A number of seconds to wait for the connection to be established to the Redis
 	server.
 The default is 1 second.